carboncopies/BrainGenix-NES/README.md

 # What's BrainGenix-NES?

-BrainGenix-NES or NES is the Neuron Emulation System division of the BrainGenix department.
-NES is a distributed biological neuron simulator designed for the emulation of human minds.
-The simulator uses Apache Zookeeper and other production-grade systems to ensure that it's both stable and fault-tolerant.
-It's designed with scalability in mind to run with one neuron or a hundred billion.
+BrainGenix Neuron Emulation System (NES) aims to be a distributed biological neuron simulator designed for the emulation of human brains.
+The simulator uses Apache Zookeeper and other production-grade systems to ensure that it is both stable and fault-tolerant.
+It is designed with scalability in mind to run with one neuron or a hundred billion.
+NES will work in conjunction with other BrainGenix programs, including the management API.

 ## Key Features
  - NES runs with as many neurons as your simulation has, be it one or a billion.